tensorpack/tensorpack/docs/tutorial/extend/callback.md

 This is different from `sess.run(training_op); sess.run(my_op);`,
 which is what you would get if you run the op in `_trigger_step`.

+* `_trigger_step(self)`

+Do something (including running ops) after each step has finished.
+Be careful to only do light work here because it could affect training speed.

 * `_trigger_epoch(self)`

 Do something after each epoch has finished.
 Will call `self.trigger()` by default.